Prodowns/bss/README.md

 ./bss -c TUR -t cable

-Note: Reading countries.geojson file from filesystem takes ~97% of running time.
+Note: Reading countries.geojson from filesystem and parsing takes ~97% of running time.
+This application uses Nlohmann's single header JSON code.
+RapidJSON can be used for faster parsing.